 Ultimately, a successful paid advertising campaign should be laser-focused on intent-driven traffic.
-I know we have all when your patients are actively searching for the specific services you provide.
+I know we have all heard this but it bears repeating.
+It's all about showing up when your patients are actively searching for the specific services you provide.